Case 1 Diagnosis: Osteofibrous Dysplasia

-Comments: A true bursa such as the olecranon bursa is a synovial lined sac that can become inflammed from infectious and non infectious entities.
+Comments: A true bursa such as the olecranon bursa is a synovial lined sac that can become inflamed from infectious and non infectious entities.
 In either situation, the underlying bone is susceptible to the same aggressive process.
 MRI is highly suggestive for infection when a marrow edema pattern is present in a diffuse pattern with adjacent soft tissue edema.
 Thick, enhancing soft tissue or bony lesions in the setting of possible infection are essentially diagnostic.
 The triceps destruction with avulsion is just a “collateral” injury.

-Case 8 Diagnosis: Melorrheostosis
+Case 8 Diagnosis: Melorheostosis

 Comments: A benign bony proliferative process typically identified in early adulthood but sometimes becoming symptomatic only later in adult life when there is pain and limitation of joint movement secondary to bony encroachment.
 Additionally, there may be adjacent soft tissue inflammation as in this case which is precipitating an iliotibial band friction type syndrome.
 There is a typical candle wax cortical thickening and trabecular condensation in a sclerotomal (distribution of the skeleton supplied by a sensory nerve) distribution.
 In approximately one quarter of the cases, soft tissue masses with calcification are seen.